March Meeting: Invited Symposium Nominations

 Dear DCMP Members:

-To submit a nomination of an Invited Symposium for the March Meeting, go to:
+Use the link below to submit a nomination of an Invited Symposium for the March Meeting:

-A major role of DCMP is to organize Invited Symposia (about 35 of them).
+A major role of DCMP is to organize Invited Symposia.
 According to DCMP bylaws, the speakers are drawn exclusively from member nominations.

 Please create your symposium nomination, then go to the link above to enter it into the database.
 It requires some effort, but this work on the part of our members is essential for a first-rate program.